JetBrains/qodana-profiles/README.md

 ## Project structure

-Each major release of Qodana Docker images has it's own branch in this repository. ```.idea/inspectionProfiles/*.xml``` are copied into corresponding Docker image as embedded IDE profiles.
+Each major release of Qodana Docker images has its own branch in this repository. ```.idea/inspectionProfiles/*.xml``` are copied into corresponding Docker image as embedded IDE profiles.

 - Each profile should have proper name in structure ```<option name="myName" value="%profileName%" />```
 - Profile could be referenced in ```jetbrains/qodana-*``` image as ```%profileName%```